vedantgattani/DEWPAT/README.md

   `python seg.py <target> --display --verbose`

-- Run the clustering in CIE-LAB space and write out the number of clusters per image:
+- Run the clustering in CIE-LAB space, merge small clusters with their closest counterparts in colour space (in a k-dependent fashion), and write out the number of clusters per image:

-  `python seg.py <target_directory> --display --verbose --clustering_colour_space lab --cluster_number_file cn.csv`
+  `python seg.py <target_directory> --display --verbose --clustering_colour_space lab --cluster_number_file cn.csv --merge_small_clusters_method k_dependent`

 - Segments the image (after resizing and blurring) via graph cuts with a specified compactness and superpixel initialization parameters: